It takes more than good intentions to transform the South. It takes money.

 Purifoy noted that targeting budgets for divestment from criminalization is a significant tactic.
 "The way that cities distribute their money is deeply connected to the level of violence they're able to inflict upon our communities.
 As one of the council members who voted against us said, the city budget is a 'moral document.'
 If we can change how the city spends our money, we can maybe create a shift in our perceptions of what makes a safe community."

-Less than five years ago in Durham protestors were arrested while chanting “Hands Up, Don’t Shoot”, and “I Can’t Breathe”, evoking and honoring the lost lives of Eric Garner, Sandra Bland, Freddie Gray, Mike Brown, and thousands of other Black people assassinated by police.
-It’s difficult to appreciate the gravity of such a rapid shift in political conditions and power at the local level for those demanding a future that does not include policing and incarceration.
+Six years ago in Durham protestors were arrested while chanting "Hands Up, Don't Shoot", and "I Can't Breathe", evoking and honoring the lost lives of Eric Garner, Sandra Bland, Freddie Gray, Mike Brown, and thousands of other Black people assassinated by police.
+It's difficult to appreciate the gravity of such a rapid shift in political conditions and power at the local level for those demanding a future that does not include policing and incarceration.

 "I think the most important thing is that there's now critical mass of organizing around these issues (policing, jail, criminalization, money bail) in the city, that it is impossible for any politician/decision maker to ignore," Purifoy said.